The Power of Rest

-With marathon training in full swing for many of us, it’s easy to get caught up in the buzz and be tempted to skimp on rest.
+With a busy race calendar following the pandemic, it’s easy to get caught up in the buzz and be tempted to skimp on rest.
 Here are some typical inner voices that can lead us astray:

 “I’m not doing my target weekly mileage yet.
 If I don’t up it soon it will be too late.”
 Alternatively, “I’m feeling great – this is the perfect time to increase my mileage”

 “My club mates are all starting to look sharp.
 I need to add some more sessions to give me an edge.”